montagejs/collections/README.md

 Heap, this means the greatest contained value, as defined by the comparator.

-(Array, List, Set, SortedSet, LruSet, SortedArray, SortedArraySet, Heap)
+(Array, List, Deque, Set, SortedSet, LruSet, SortedArray, SortedArraySet, Heap)

 ### shift()

 Removes and returns the value at the beginning of a collection.

-(Array, List, Set, SortedSet, LruSet, SortedArray, SortedArraySet)
+(Array, List, Deque, Set, SortedSet, LruSet, SortedArray, SortedArraySet)

 ### peek()

-Returns the last value in an ordered collection.
+Returns the next value in an deque, as would be returned by the next `shift`.

-(List)
+(Array, List, Deque)

 ### poke(value)

+Replaces the next value in an ordered collection, such that it will be returned by `shift` instead of what was there.

+(Array, List, Deque)

+### peekBack()

+Returns the last value in an deque, as would be returned by the next `pop`.

+(Array, List, Deque)

+### pokeBack(value)

-Replaces the last value in an ordered collection.
+Replaces the last value in an ordered collection, such that it will be returned by `pop` instead of what was there.

-(List)
+(Array, List, Deque)

 ### slice(start, end)